marvelous-benji/django-calisto/README.md

 # django-calisto
-A reimplementation of my flask calisto-blog in django
+A re-implementation of my flask calisto-blog in django